-Is not reported in the Intrastat statistical declaration, but it is reported in the form 390 - VIES according to the provisions of Tax Code
+Is not reported in the Intrastat statistical declaration, but it is reported in the recapitulative declarations regarding intra-UE deliveries/acquisitions (form 390 - VIES) according to the provisions of Tax Code

 1.3.13 Distance selling

 Distance sales means that a supplier sells goods to private consumers or other types of customers in another Member State who are not registered for VAT purposes.
 The supplier takes care of the transport of the goods to the customers.
 The goods are transported from one Member State to another by or on behalf of the supplier.
 Typical examples are mail-order companies, phone, tele-sales or physical goods ordered over the internet.
 The distance sales arrangements are not applicable to second-hand goods, new vehicles and works of art, for which special VAT rules apply.